Health Insurance Companies are Facing a Reckoning on Patient Matching

 Data created outside directly billable events becomes difficult to link to the right member record – any maiden name, mis-typed birthdate, or change in address can prevent clinical data from being matched to the member record.
 But as quality metrics and reporting become increasingly critical to payers’ long-term success, this clinical data becomes more and more valuable, yet frustratingly inaccessible.

-Conventional patient matching technologies compare a record from one IT system (say an EHR) with a record in another IT system (say the billing system).
+Conventional patient or member data matching technologies compare a record from one IT system (say an EHR) with a record in another IT system (say the billing system).
 But each of these systems will store slightly different demographic data about a person: maybe one has a person’s maiden name, another an old address.
 These conventional patient matching technologies will therefore struggle to match these records to each other.